sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 </div>

 !!! info
-	The RTK mosaic-X5 can draw power from either or both USB ports, in addition to Power-over-Ethernet and the DC-DC external input described above.
+	The RTK mosaic-T can draw power from either or both USB ports, in addition to Power-over-Ethernet and the DC-DC external input described above.

 !!! info "CH340 Driver"
 	The CH340 allows the ESP32-WROVER to communicate with a computer/host device through the USB-C connection.
 This allows the ESP32 to show up as a device on the serial (or COM) port of the computer.
 Users will need to install the latest drivers for the computer to recognize the CH340 *(see **[USB Driver](../software_overview/#espressif-logoesp32)** section)*.

 ## &micro;SD Socket
-The &micro;SD socket is connected directly to the mosaic-X5 via a one-bit SDIO interface for fast data logging.
-The mosaic-X5 supports &micro;SD cards with a **FAT32** file system *(i.e. only cards **up to 32GB** in size)*.
+The &micro;SD socket is connected directly to the mosaic-T via a one-bit SDIO interface for fast data logging.
+The mosaic-T supports &micro;SD cards with a **FAT32** file system *(i.e. only cards **up to 32GB** in size)*.

 <div class="grid" markdown>